ptrck/wagtail-lazyimages/README.md

     {% lazy_image page.photo width-960 class="lazy" %}
     ```

-    This template tag behaves exactly the same way as the `images` tag with the exception that it generates an additional small and blurred image.
-The URL of this image will appear in the `src` attribute of the image while the larger version will be referenced in `data-src`:
+    This template tag behaves just like wagtail's `image` tag with the exception that it generates an additional scaled down and blurred placeholder image.
+The URL of the placeholder image will appear in the `src` attribute of the image tag while the large version will be referenced in `data-src`:
     ```
     <img src="/path/to/placeholder-image.jpg" data-src"/path/to/image.jpg" class="lazy" />
     ```